-- 1. The following regulations and standards are applicable to all signs in all zoning districts, including permanent, temporary, on-premise and off-premise signs, unless otherwise provided by this Subchapter. - 2.
-The regulations and standards in this Subchapter may not be the only restrictions applicable to signs.
+- (a) The following regulations and standards are applicable to all signs in all zoning districts, including permanent, temporary, on-premise and off-premise signs, unless otherwise provided by this Subsection. - (b) The regulations and standards in this Subsection may not be the only restrictions applicable to signs.
 Depending upon the location of a sign, there may be State of Wisconsin and town regulations that are also applicable to existing and proposed signs.

-B. Substitution clause and sign content:
+(2) Substitution clause and sign content.

-1. Subject to the landowner's consent, noncommercial speech of any type may be substituted for any duly permitted or allowed commercial speech; provided, that the sign structure or mounting device is legal without consideration of message content.
+- (a) Subject to the landowner's consent, noncommercial speech of any type may be substituted for any duly permitted or allowed commercial speech; provided, that the sign structure or mounting device is legal without consideration of message content.
 Such substitution of message may be made without any additional approval or permitting.
 This provision prevails over any provision to the contrary in this chapter.
 The purpose of this provision is to prevent any inadvertent favoring of commercial speech over noncommercial speech, or favoring of any particular noncommercial message over any other noncommercial message.
-This provision does not create a right to increase the total amount of signage on a lot or parcel, nor does it affect the requirement that a sign structure or mounting device be properly permitted.

-- 2. All noncommercial speech is considered on-premise signage and is entitled to the privileges that on-premise signs receive under this Subchapter. - 3.
-No commercial speech is allowed on a sign, other than a message drawing attention to a business or service legally offered on the premises, except as allowed in sections 165- 145-020C and 16-145-020D.
+This provision does not create a right to increase the total amount of signage on a lot or parcel, nor does it affect the requirement that a sign structure or mounting device be properly permitted. - (b) All noncommercial speech is considered on-premise signage and is entitled to the privileges that on-premise signs receive under this Subsection. - (c) No commercial speech is allowed on a sign, other than a message drawing attention to a business or service legally offered on the premises, except as allowed in Sections 12.145.02(3) and 12.145.02(4).

-C. Signs on public property:
+(3) Signs on public property.

-- 1. No sign shall be placed within any public road, right-of-way, public easement, or public property, except as provided in applicable state, county and town regulations or as may be installed by the entity owning such public land. - 2.
-Unauthorized signs erected or temporarily placed within any public road, right-of-way, public easement, or public property may be removed by the County or town in which the sign is located at the sign owner's expense.
+- (a) No sign shall be placed within any public road, right-of-way, public easement, or public property, except as provided in applicable state, county and town regulations, permits or as may be installed by the entity owning such public land. - (b) Unauthorized signs erected or temporarily placed within any public road, right-of-way, public easement, or public property may be removed by the State, County or town that owns the property or right-of-way in which the sign is located at the sign owner's expense.

-D. Signs exempt from regulation under this Subchapter:
+(4) Signs exempt from regulation under this Subsection.